Filtrous MCP Catalog Server

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided; description carries full burden.
-Discloses open access and returned fields, but lacks details on rate limits, pagination, or default sorting.
+No annotations provided, so description carries full burden.
+It mentions return fields and openness, but lacks details on pagination, sorting, or potential side effects.
+Adequate but not thorough.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.